kovapatrik/node-tesoro/README.md

 - The current key dictionary contains a Hungarian, 105 keys layout
 - It can be updated to accept more layouts, please create a pull request if you want to update.
 - You can use the private function `initKeys` to get your keyboard's key indexes

-### GUI

-- In an other project, I will create a GUI, that uses this API
-- (because in my opinion, the software that came with the keyboard is kind of poopoo)

 ## Issues